chaos-mesh/website/versioned_docs/version-2.6.7/define-scheduling-rules.md

     duration: '70s'
 ```

-In the above example, due to `concurrencyPolicy` is set to `Forbid`, creating new tasks is forbidden at the beginning of the minute.
-And in the tenth second of this minute, the last created Chaos experiment has finished running.
-But due to the limits of `startingDeadlineSeconds` and the set of `concurrencyPolicy`, the missing events will not be retrieved and no Chaos experiments will be created.
-New Chaos experiment will only be created at the beginning of the next minute.
+In the above example, because `concurrencyPolicy` is set to `Forbid`, creating new tasks is forbidden at the beginning of the minute.
+In the tenth second of this minute, the last created Chaos experiment has finished running.
+However, due to the limits of `startingDeadlineSeconds` and `concurrencyPolicy`, the missed events will not be retrieved and no Chaos experiment will be created.
+A new Chaos experiment will only be created at the beginning of the next minute.

 If `startingDeadlineSeconds` is not set (or is set to `nil`), there will always be a delay of 10 milliseconds.
-This is because after the running task is done, Chaos Mesh finds a previous missing task (due to `concurrencyPolicy` is set to `Forbid`), and immediately creates a new task.
+This is because after the running task is done, Chaos Mesh finds a previously missed task (because `concurrencyPolicy` is set to `Forbid`) and immediately creates a new task.

 To learn more examples and similar explanations of this field, see [Kubernetes CronJob documents](https://kubernetes.io/zh/docs/concepts/workloads/controllers/cron-jobs/#cron-job-limitations).